anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The behavior of a pledge as described in {{RFC8995}} is kept with one exception.
-After finishing the imprinting phase (4) the enrollment phase (5) is performed with a method supporting authenticated self-contained objects.
-Using EST with simple-enroll cannot be applied here, as it binds the pledge authentication with the existing IDevID to the transport channel (TLS) rather than to the certification request object directly.
+After finishing the imprinting phase (4) the enrollment phase (5) MUST be performed with a method supporting authenticated self-contained objects.
+Note that EST with simple-enroll cannot be applied here, as it binds the pledge authentication with the existing IDevID to the transport channel (TLS) rather than to the certification request object directly.
 This authentication in